RichardKnop/go-oauth2-server/README.md

 ## Dependencies

-According to [Go 1.5 Vendor experiment](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo), all dependencies are stored in a vendor directory.
-This approach is called "vendoring" and is the best practice for Go projects to lock versions of dependencies in order to achieve reproducible builds.
+According to [Go 1.5 Vendor experiment](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo), all dependencies are stored in the vendor directory.
+This approach is called `vendoring` and is the best practice for Go projects to lock versions of dependencies in order to achieve reproducible builds.

 To update dependencies during development: